Bill Good Marketing

 For your standard 75-minute presentation, five or six slides should be about right.

-2) Leave a slide on screen when you are talking about something else.
+2) Leave a slide on the screen when you are talking about something else.

 Seminar Success